Polystichum: planting, cultivation and care

 Frequently asked questions

-No, there is no chance that Polystichum will become invasive and colonise your garden.
-A problem could arise with bracken (Pteridium aquilinum), but it is not used as an ornamental plant in gardens!
+No, Polystichum has no chance of becoming invasive and colonising your garden.
+An issue could arise with bracken (Pteridium aquilinum), but it is not used as an ornamental plant in gardens!

-In open ground this is unnecessary, but we recommend making annual applications of well-rotted compost or leaf mould, placing it around clumps and lightly incorporating it into soil by a single raking.
+In open ground, there's no need, but we recommend making annual additions of well-rotted compost or leaf mould, placing it around clumps and incorporating it lightly into soil by single raking.
 If you grow Polystichum in a pot, you can optionally add a little slow-release fertiliser.

 Comments